chd-k/MyCoinGeckoApp/README.md

 #### Features

-- `DiffUtil` usage
+- `DiffUtil` and `AdapterDataObserver` for scrolling `RecyclerView` to the top after changing list
-- color state list resources
+- color state list resources in `ChipGroup` for highlighting checked `Chip`

 ### Process decomposition